catalogfi/garden.js/docs/docs/developers/sdk/guides/btc-to-wbtc.md

 To swap BTC to WBTC, we'll make use of the `GardenJS` in `@gardenfi/core`.
 The core package is responsible for executing swaps.

-To create the `GardenJS` instance we'll need the wallets object and orderbook we've created before.
-The wallets object should be in such a way that the keys are the chains and the values are the wallets.
+To create the GardenJS instance, we'll need the wallet object and orderbook we created before.
+The wallet object should be such that the keys are the chains and the values are the wallets.
 Checkout supported chains in [here](../supported-chains.md).

 ```ts
 import { Chains } from "@gardenfi/orderbook";